MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

   1. Select **Save**.

   > [!NOTE]
-  > You’ll also see an option to store the report at the account level or account and user profile level.
+  > Youâ€™ll also see an option to store the report at the account level or account and user profile level.
 At the account level, all users that have access to the account can access the report.
 If you save a report at the account and user profile level, the custom report will be accessible across all accounts your profile has access to, allowing for scalable use across accounts you manage.

   > [!NOTE]
   > - After you save your report, it will show in the left pane under **Recent reports**.